angrybacon/doomsday-wiki/markdown/articles/2020/03/12/pretty-mean-deck.md

 :::

 As you can see these piles are quite lean in terms of mana and card resources post Doomsday resolution.
-This, coupled with the fact you now have the counter magic along with old faithfuls such as :card[Thoughtseize] and new faces such as :card[Veil of Summer] means you suddenly have a quite convincing control list that can win out of nowhere.
+This, coupled with the fact you now have the countermagic along with old faithfuls such as :card[Thoughtseize] and new faces such as :card[Veil of Summer] means you suddenly have a quite convincing control list that can win out of nowhere.
 The number of _bad cards_, whilst not being zero, has now dropped to maybe two-three per list and the range of splash colours on offer means the list is quite configurable to taste.

 ## _You've shown me some piles, but how do they actually work!?_